onthecodepath/iOS-Interview-Questions/README.md

 The *frame* of a UIView is the region relative to the superview it is contained within while the *bounds* of a UIView is the region relative to its own coordinate system.

+# Contributing

+## Hey!
+I detected a typo or an incorrect answer to one of your questions

+Great!
+Opening an issue or even making the changes yourself and making a pull request would be greatly appreciated!